renovatebot/renovate/docs/usage/self-hosted-configuration.md

 Similarly to `onboardingBranch`, if you have an existing Renovate installation and you change `onboardingPrTitle` then it's possible that you'll get onboarding PRs for repositories that had previously closed the onboarding PR unmerged.

+## onboardingDefaultConfigFileName

+If set to one of the valid [config file names](https://docs.renovatebot.com/configuration-options/), the onboarding PR will create a configuration file with the provided name instead of `renovate.json`.
+Falls back to `renovate.json` if the name provided is not valid.

 ## optimizeForDisabled

 ## password